-The SQE is for anyone who wants to qualify as a solicitor in England and Wales who has not yet embarked on either a qualifying law degree (QLD), GDL or LPC or is already qualified as lawyer in another jurisdiction, Please use our eligibility tracker if you are not sure.
+The SQE is for anyone who wants to qualify as a solicitor in England and Wales who has not yet embarked on either a qualifying law degree (QLD), GDL or LPC or is already qualified as lawyer in another jurisdiction.

 The SQE will be formally launched on 1 September 2021 and will eventually replace the curent LPC route to qualification as a solicitor.
 This means that if by 1 September 2021 you have not completed, started, accepted an offer of a place or paid a non-refundable deposit for:

 • the Common Professional Examination / Graduate Diploma in Law (CPE)